 - “North Ridge Health” vs. “Northridge Healthcare”

-By automatically identifying these near-matches, fuzzy logic helps maintain high-quality, standardized, and enrichment-ready data.
+By automatically identifying these near-matches, fuzzy matching logic helps maintain high-quality, standardized, and enrichment-ready data.

 Result: